Mark Wilson (judge)

+Early life and career

 Wilson was born in Castlecomer, Kilkenny.
 He was educated at Kilkenny College, Mountjoy School, and Trinity College, Dublin (BA, LLB).
 His university education was interrupted by service with the Royal Air Force from 1918 to 1919.
 He was Auditor of the College Historical Society and captained Wanderers F.C.

 He was called to the Irish Bar in 1924, before joining the Colonial Administrative Service in Tanganyika as a Cadet the same year.
-In 1926 he was transferred to Uganda as a District Magistrate, being promoted to Senior Magistrate in 1935.
-In 1936 he returned to Tanganyika as a puisne judge.
-In 1948 he was appointed as Chief Justice of the Gold Coast.
-He died in office.
+In 1926, he was transferred to Uganda as a District Magistrate, being promoted to Senior Magistrate in 1935.
+In 1936, he returned to Tanganyika as a puisne judge.
+In 1948, he was appointed as Chief Justice of the Gold Coast.
 He was knighted in the 1950 King's Birthday Honours List.

 While Chief Justice of the Gold Coast, he presided over the Supreme Court sitting in January 1956 on allegations of misconduct against Emmanuel Obetsebi-Lamptey leading to the suspension of Obetsebi-Lamptey for two years.